 How to improve the comfort of your ski goggles?

-An good goggle must perform well, that’s the obvious part, but it should also be comfortable.
+Good goggles must perform well, that’s the obvious part, but they should also be comfortable.
 Now that you’re on point with the different types of lenses, let’s see the other features you need to take into account.

-It is crucial to prevent water condensation inside your ski goggle.
+It is crucial to prevent water condensation inside your ski goggles.
 A good and consistent air flow will keep the moisture away.

 Most brands use passive venting systems, usually located on the top, they deliver a continuous air flow you can’t adjust.
 But some brands also came up with more upscale venting systems, like Smith or Julbo for example.

-The Turbo Fan technology by Smith uses electronic micro-fans with variable speeds to enhance air flow.
-You can adjust the flow intensity according to the weather and your practice.
+Turbo Fan technology by Smith uses electronic micro-fans with variable speeds to enhance air flow.
+You can adjust the flow intensity according to the weather and your needs.
 This system was specifically designed for OTG goggles meaning you can use it with your prescription glasses.

-Most goggles come with an anti-fog treatment but the best protection remains the dual lens system.
+Most goggles come with an anti-fog coating but the best protection remains the dual lens system.
 Two lenses are separated by a thin layer of air which works as a thermal filter between the cold air that's outside and your body warmth.
-This thermal shield prevents from fogging.
-The only downside is a more important image distortion compared to a single-lens goggles.
+This thermal shield prevents fogging.
+The only downside is a more important image distortion compared to single-lens goggles.

-Tip: don’t put your goggle on your beanie or your helmet while on the lift, the difference in temperature will create fog as soon as you put them back on.
+Tip: don’t put your goggles on your beanie or your helmet while on the lift, the difference in temperature will create fog as soon as you put them back on.

 If fog can ruin a day, scratches can ruin your season and turn your goggles into something useless!
-Once again, most models come with an anti-scratch treatment so no worries.
-Some kids models even feature a bigger frame to protect the lens by reducing the potential contact surface with the ground.
+Once again, most models come with an anti-scratch coating so no worries.
+Some kids' models even feature a bigger frame to protect the lens by reducing the potential contact surface with the ground.

 Maintenance tips:

 Avoid putting your ski goggles on with your gloves on!
 You might damage the lens.
-Only use a microfiber clothe to clean it up, only on the outside since you don’t want to remove the anti-fog coating on the inside.
-If you end up with snow on the inside, dry your goggle in open air.
+Only use a microfiber clothe to clean the lens, only on the outside since you don’t want to remove the anti-fog coating on the inside.
+If you end up with snow on the inside, dry your goggles in open air.

 Get the right size:

 We are going to state the obvious but if you want top-notch comfort, your goggles need to fit your face perfectly.
-Sizes and shapes vary from a goggle to another, some are suited to thin faces and others are for wide faces.
-Make sure you know your profile before you shop!
+Sizes and shapes vary from a pair of goggles to another, some are suited to thin faces and others are for wide faces.
+Make sure you know your profile before shopping!

-To sum it all up, choosing a ski goggle requires a bit of work ahead.
-Consider your needs, your level, practice and budget.
+To sum it all up, choosing ski goggles requires a bit of work ahead.
+Consider your needs, your level, and budget.
 Beginners or casual riders won’t require the same gear as advanced riders.
-In the same way, if you’re snowboarding or freeriding, you better look for models with a wider view.
+In the same way, if you’re snowboarding or freeriding, you should look for models with a wider field of view.
 If you ride only when it's sunny, you don't need a versatile lens.
 And when it comes to budget, think about how many times you ride a year and how quick you'll make a return on your investment.